Route 96 Upgrade

 Route 96 is Melbourne’s busiest tram route.
 Stops along Route 96 are being upgraded to make it Melbourne’s first accessible tram route.

 New raised stops along the route will enable everyone including people using wheelchairs, prams and other mobility aids to get on and off the tram safely and easily.

 Other benefits include:

 - quicker tram travel times, through more evenly spaced stops and improved priority for trams at traffic lights

 - more efficient use of the road to improve traffic flow

 - improved safety, shelter, seating and information screens at tram stops.

 Nicholson Street tram stop upgrades

-In May 2018, we asked the community to provide their feedback on the proposed changes to tram stops 11 to 15 and 23 to 25.
+In Early 2018, the community to provided feedback on the proposed changes these stops.
 View the full consultation report below or on Get Involved - our online consultation space.

 - Download the Nicholson Street Upgrade consultation summary (PDF) 2.81MB